Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experimental Setting

-In this section, we introduce the GNN architecture proposed for the single-source detection problem on static networks with SIR dynamics.
-The design of our model is primarily informed by (i) the GNN design space analysis of You et al.~\cite{You:2020} and (ii) the related GNN-based source detection approaches discussed in Sections~\ref{sec:rel-work} and~\ref{sec:methods}.
-The architecture consists of four main components: a set of preprocessing layers, a sequence of message-passing layers, a set of postprocessing layers, and a final output layer.
-We begin by outlining the model design, then describe the network datasets and SIR process used to train the model, and finally present the results of our hyperparameter tuning.
-This section is intentionally comprehensive to ensure that our method and training process can be readily reproduced.
-All source code is publicly available on GitHub (\url{https://github.com/anon-author123/source-detection}).
+In this section, we first introduce the exact specifications and training hyperparameters of the four GNN architectures from related work used for comparisons with traditional source detection methods.
+We then describe the network datasets and SIR process used to train the four models.
+This section is intentionally comprehensive to ensure that our results and training process can be readily reproduced.
+All source code is publicly available on GitHub (\url{https://github.com/martinSter/gnn-source-detection}).